sergachev/spi_mem_programmer/README.md

 4: testbench.v: used as a simulation wrapper for hw_test.v

-5: dword_interface.v is an alternative wrapper around qspi_mem_controller.v instead of hw_test.v -- which adds a DWORD-wide interface (I use it to connect to PCIe PIO)
+5: dword_interface.v is an alternative wrapper around qspi_mem_controller.v instead of hw_test.v, which adds a DWORD-wide interface (I use it to connect to PCIe PIO)

-6: testbench_dword.v can be used to dword_interface.v instead of testbench.v
+6: testbench_dword.v can be used in simulation with dword_interface.v instead of testbench.v+hw_test.v

 License: MIT.